erbridge/dotfiles/README.md

 #### `powerline`

-All files belong in `$HOME/.config/powerline` with the same paths.
+All files and directories belong in `$HOME/.config/powerline` with the same paths.

 #### `rbenv`